grimmbraten/all-aboard/README.md

 <br />

-A small javascript library to help with parallel/sequential asynchronous tasks.
+A small Javascript library to perform parallel and/or sequential asynchronous tasks with ease.

 ## Installation